Invincible Career®

 9. Build your professional brand

 The best time to build your professional brand is when you’re winning.
-Take advantage of your momentum and push hard on creating a visible presence in your industry and online.
+Take advantage of your momentum and push hard to create a visible presence in your industry and online.

 Grow your audience while you can.
 Build a strong professional network when you’re riding high on your wave.

-For example, I wish that I had pushed harder to build my following on Twitter when I joined in 2007 and was doing a lot of public speaking around the world.
+For example, I wish I had pushed harder to build my following on Twitter when I joined in 2007 and was doing a lot of public speaking worldwide.
 I also wish that I had started this newsletter back then!

 If you’re clever, you already know what your next industry might be too (i.e., your 2nd act career).
 So, now is the time to dial up your visibility, showcase your work and how you think, and start building your new professional brand.